 Do NOT ask them for more money.
 This will give the impression that’s all you care about.

-Why is Marketing Automation Critical Email Drip Campaigns?
+Why is Marketing Automation Critical to Your Drip Email Campaign?

 As we all know, nonprofit staff are constantly wearing a million different hats.
 Because marketing automation is automated, it reduces the staff time needed to manually engage constituents.